DF4IAH/avr_DF4IAH_10MHz_Bootloader/README.md

 # avr_DF4IAH_Bootloader

 ## GPS disciplined 10 MHz reference oscillator based on a (VC)TCXO
-The project name for this reference oscillator is __10 MHz-Ref.-Osc.
+The project name for this device is __10 MHz-Ref.-Osc.
 V2.x__

-This device is attached at the USB bus and receives power and does communication over it.
+That board is attached at the USB bus and receives power and does communication over it.
-An optional LCD module can be connected to the I2C compatible bus for stand-alone operation.
+An optional LCD module can be connected to the I²C compatible bus for a stand-alone operation.

 The author of it is Ulrich Habel (DF4IAH) with the idea having a low-cost and low-power device for a module to generate a 10 MHz signal at 3.3V TTL, that is adjusted to the GPS/Glonass satellite clock system.
 By this the local clock is kept in its boundaries to satisfy the long-term stability of the GPS/Glonass system.
 The negative aspect on it (I want to inform, also) with the use of a low power consuming VC-TCXO is, that the short-term variance is much higher than the variance of the devices using a temperature controlled oscillator like a rubidium lightwave controlled one.